hieroglyph is an extension for Sphinx which builds HTML5 slides from ReStructured Text documents.

 You can also download the latest development version, which may contain new features.

-You can also add Hieroglyph as a Sphinx extension to your existiong configuration:
+Add hieroglyph as a Sphinx extension to your configuration:

 extensions = [ 'hieroglyph', ]